How Far Can Camels Go? Exploring the State of Instruction Tuning on Open Resources: Background: Instruction Tuning and Resources

 \subsection{Pretrained Models}

-We primarily use the \llama{} suite \citep{touvron2023llama}, a series of pretrained models ranging in size from 6.7B to 65B parameters.
+We primarily use the \llama{} suite \citep{touvron2023llama, touvron2023llama2}, a series of pretrained models ranging in size from 6.7B to 65B parameters.
+We initially experimented with the \llama-1 models for the first version of this paper and added \llama-2 in our camera ready, which use similar numbers of parameters but were trained over significantly more tokens.
 These models represent the largest, highest-quality pretrained models available to the community (albeit under restrictive licensing).
-We also consider OPT \citep{zhang2022opt} and Pythia \citep{biderman2023pythia} models with a size comparable to the \llama{} 6.7B model to examine the effect of different base models.
+We also consider OPT \citep{zhang2022opt} and Pythia \citep{biderman2023pythia} models with a size comparable to the \llama{} 6.7B model, to examine the effect of different base models.
 For simplicity, we will round all the sizes to the nearest integer number.
 We note several ongoing efforts to pre-train similar- or better-quality models \citep{openlm2023openllama, mptllama, falcon}.
 We believe our findings should hold for these models and future stronger open base models.